-Home cinema systems: How to set up a home cinema system
+How to set up a home cinema systemby Lewis Skinner

-Our video guide shows you how to set up your home cinema system and enjoy a surround-sound movie experience at home, or you can follow the illustrated step-by-step instructions below.
-Also, read our expert guide on how to buy the best home cinema system to find the best system that's right for you.
+Our video guide shows you how to set up your home cinema system and enjoy a surround-sound movie experience at home, or you can follow the step-by-step instructions below.

-Attach cables to speakers first and then the amplifier (making sure it’s switched off).
+Attach the cables to each of the speakers first and then to the amplifier, making sure it’s switched off.
 Doing it the other way round could short out your system.

 Many receivers have an automatic station preset function.
 This means the receiver will search and store radio stations at the touch of a button.

 However, it’s often worth manually entering the stations yourself as the automatic scan can be slow and inaccurate.

 In an ideal world, we would all have a square living room with a large TV located centrally on one wall and the sofa placed centrally on the opposite side.

 Unfortunately most living rooms just don't conform to the home-cinema ideal but whatever the shape of yours, follow these basic rules to get the best out of your system.

 - Front speakers: ideally place these one metre to the left and right of the TV, facing the sofa.